rroger/ngx-translate-multi-http-loader/README.md

 export class AppModule { }
 ```

-The `MultiTranslateHttpLoader` takes a list of translation file configurations.
+The `MultiTranslateWebpackLoader` takes a list of translation file configurations.
 Each configuration has two optional parameters:
 - prefix: string = "/assets/translate/"
 - suffix: string = ".json"